jiya-makhija/recipes-and-ratings/README.md

 This table summarizes the number of recipes and their average ratings based on ingredient complexity.
 We observe that recipes classified as "Simple" (≤9 ingredients) tend to receive slightly higher average ratings compared to "Complex" recipes (>9 ingredients).
 This suggests that users might prefer recipes that require fewer ingredients, possibly because they are easier to prepare.

+<iframe
+  src="assets/time_rating_pivot.html"
+  width="500"
+  height="200"
+  frameborder="0"
+></iframe>

+This table summarizes the average cooking time for recipes grouped by their user ratings.
+We observe that recipes with a 5-star rating tend to have a slightly higher average cooking time (~107 minutes) compared to lower-rated recipes.
+Interestingly, 3-star recipes have the shortest average cooking time (~87 minutes), suggesting that recipes requiring less effort might not always lead to higher satisfaction.
+This could indicate that users value recipes that take more time to prepare, potentially because they result in better flavor or texture.
+However, the difference across ratings is not very large, meaning other factors—such as ingredients or cooking techniques—might play a more significant role in recipe ratings.

 ---